 The point is, without shopping around, sellers can’t be sure they’ve got the best price.
 Which means many of those 55+ year olds who only get one quote before selling are probably missing out on the best deal.

-Clearly there’s only so many dealerships within a logistically acceptable radius that sellers can visit - so what is the best way to get enough quotes to be sure you’re getting a fair market rate?
+Clearly there’s only so many dealerships within a logistically acceptable radius that sellers can visit - so what is the best way to get enough quotes to be sure you’re getting the best price for your car?